Open Door Success

 Ending an eating disorder

 Paula had started eating compulsively at age fourteen.
-She had struggled on her own to overcome her eating disorder for years without success.
-She organized a local support group for overeaters through a national organization, but left it when she realized she disagreed with the national organization’s philosophy.
+She struggled on her own to overcome her eating disorder for decades without success.
+In desperation, sorganized a local support group for overeaters through a national organization.
+She left it when she realized she disagreed with the national organization’s philosophy.
+She knew her overeating was not a disease, but a response to a situation.
 She wished she could find a way to end her overeating.
 She wished she could eat only healthy amounts of food.
+She wished for an end to the desperation.

 Starting at age 32, Paula wrote letters to the editor of her local newspaper on and off for nine years.
 Since Paula often wrote controversial letters, some people responded with hostility.
 Other people recognized value in Paula’s letters by giving her respect and approval.
 People stopped Paula on the street or called her on the phone to thank her for writing letters.
 Some people told Paula she was brave for writing what she did.
 Paula’s letters expressed what other people wanted to express but didn’t feel able to express.
 They thanked Paula with positive responses that had a significant impact on Paula’s life.